Bliss Design System v1.x

-After the first take on the Bliss Design System and the mentioned priority shift during mid-2020, we continued work on Bliss in November 2020.
-With a small new team of three (two frontend engineers plus me), we began taking inventory of the current state of Bliss and started planning the future.
+After the first iteration of the Bliss Design System and the priority shift at BRYTER during the beginning of 2020 (BRYTER - Services), I continued working on Bliss late 2020.
+With a new team of three (two front-end engineers and myself), we took inventory of the current state of Bliss and started planning for the future.

 Open Office Hours

-We also offered fortnightly office hours where stakeholders could join and discuss different problems or solution with us.
-Office hours can help when topics aren't time sensitive but a general interest around a question or topic is present for one or some consumers.
+We also offered bi-weekly office hours where stakeholders could join and discuss different problems or solutions with us.
+Office hours can help when topics aren’t time-sensitive, but there is a general interest around a question or topic for one or more consumers.

 What I’ve learned